timetag/timetag.github.io/docs/advanced.rst

 ============

-Run ETA Backend or ETA as a Python Library
+Run ETA as a Python Library
 -------------------------------------
-There are two ways to run ETA as a Python Library, one with the BACKEND Class and one with ETA Class.
+There are two ways to run ETA as a Python Library, one with the BACKEND Class and the other with ETA Class.
+Use the BACKEND Class if you want full ETA Backend features.
+Use the ETA Class, if you would like to ignore all Script Panels in the exsiting recipe and simply obtian a ``eta`` object for later use, as described in `Customizing Script Panel`.

-etabackend.process_eta(recipe, id, group="main")
+backend.process_eta(recipe, id, group="main")
 ......

-Run a Display Panel, as if it is being run from the GUI.
+Run a Script Panel, as if it is being run from the GUI.
+You will usually need to hook a ``send`` function to obtian results, as the Script Panel code might use logger or other methods to stream the results to the caller.

 - ``recipe``
     The recipe object parsed from the ``.eta`` JSON file.